SchulzLab/Aeron/README.md

 ```
 - The fusion detection results will be in a folder named output

-## Things to take care of
+## Things to remember:
+1. The graph file given with the repository has been generated using annotated transcripts of human (ENSEMBL v92, hg38).
+Hence, the file can be used as an input.
+There is no need to generate a new graph file.

+2. You only need to create the input folder once.
+Multiple files can be included in the input folder.
+Also, multiple snakemake runs can be executed using the same input folder.

-- An AERON run will create a folder called tmp to store temporary files.
+3. An AERON run will create a folder called tmp to store temporary files.
 The files are named according to the input file given to the program.
 For instance, a file containing node name to integer mapping for a graph file MyGraph.gfa will be named as MyGraph_nodemapping.txt.
 If, in another run, the program is using a graph file with the same name (MyGraph), then AERON wont create a new file.
 Instead it will use the old mapping file.
+This tmp folder can be removed after every snakemake run